 Provides antioxidants

-Improve brain and heart health
+Improve brain and cardiovascular health.

 Provides vitamins and minerals

-Helps sleep well
+Helps you sleep well

-In 2006, scientists discovered that grape skins contain melatonin, and this substance remains in the grapes even after they are processed into wine.
+In 2006, scientists discovered that grape skins contain melatonin, and this substance remains in grapes even after they are processed into wine.

 Source link